konsolas/AAC-Issues/ISSUE_TEMPLATE.md

-PLEASE read the CONTRIBUTING.md file which is linked above.
+PLEASE read the guidelines for contributing which is linked above.
-###Issue description
+### Issue description

 Describe your issue here, please try to structure your issue like starting with general things, especially